-With few exceptions, the law does not regulate the decision-making procedures of the supervisory board or the management board, so that shareholders are free to specify the relevant procedures in the charter.
+With few exceptions, the law does not regulate the decision-making procedures of the supervisory board or the management board.
+Therefore, shareholders are free to specify the relevant procedures in the charter.

-Until recently, the formation of supervisory board committees was generally discretionary.
-However, from July 2018 public corporations are required to form an audit committee in their supervisory boards and implement risk management and internal control functions in general.
+The formation of supervisory board committees was generally discretionary in the past.
+However, as of July 2018, public corporations are required to form an audit committee within their supervisory boards and implement risk management and internal control functions in general.

 CEO (or joint CEOs)

 The CEO (or joint CEOs) (referred to in law as the sole executive body) has the duty of managing the company.
-The CEO is held accountable by Russian law for the company's overall compliance with the applicable law.
-The CEO is vested with the power to enter binding contracts with third parties on behalf of the company.
+The CEO is held accountable by Russian law for the company's overall compliance with the applicable law, and is vested with the power to enter into binding contracts with third parties on behalf of the company.
 Additionally, the CEO may issue powers of attorney to other individuals or legal entities to allow them to represent the company.

-Where there are joint CEOs, the scope of powers of each of them may differ depending on the provisions of a company's charter.
-The functions of the CEO may alternatively be performed by a specialised management company on the basis of a management services agreement.
+If there are joint CEOs, the scope of powers of each of them may differ depending on the provisions of a company's charter.
+The functions of the CEO may alternatively be performed by a specialist management company on the basis of a management services agreement.

 Appointment and removal

 Supervisory board members of a public JSC are elected annually by the general shareholders' meeting.11 Members may be re-elected for an unlimited number of terms.
 The supervisory board in a public JSC is elected by cumulative voting.
-Each shareholder receives a number of votes equal to the product of the number of shares held by the shareholder by the number of seats on the supervisory board, and may distribute these votes among the nominees as desired.
+Each shareholder receives a number of votes equal to the product of the number of shares held by the shareholder by the number of seats on the supervisory board, and may distribute these votes between the nominees as desired.
 The supervisory board is then composed of the candidates who receive the largest number of votes.
 The charter of a non-public JSC may provide for a different procedure for the formation of the supervisory board.
 Statute does not prescribe the procedure for the election of supervisory board members of a LLC, which should be governed by the company's charter.